grupokindynos/obol/README.md

-# obol
+# Obol

-Multiple coin rates microservice
+> The obol was a form of ancient Greek currency and weight

+Obol is a microservice API for multiple cryptocurrency rates.

+## Building

+## Testing

+## Contributing